 - Ability to deal with multimedia interactions (either in real time – such as text chats – or off-line, such as emails)

-- Similar regional accent to caller (where applicable).
+- Similar regional accent to caller (where applicable to help build rapport)

 The Workforce Management Cycle is highlighted below:

-Using a WFM solution as a WFO strategy is an iterative cycle, requiring several key processes to be completed so that service levels can be fulfilled and costs can be managed.
+Using a WFM solution as a workforce optimisation (WFO) strategy is an iterative cycle, requiring several key processes to be completed so that service levels can be fulfilled and costs can be managed.